GoldBeardSea/data-structures-and-algorithms_java401d1/Day_10LinkedList/readme.md

-# Identify a Circular Reference
+## Reverse a Linked List
-With a given LL test if it is circular
+With a given LL test reverse the list
 ## Challenge
-Create a method that takes no arguments and tests if a LL is circular.
+Create a Method that reverses a linked list
 ## Solution
 <img src="assets/reverselist.jpg" alt="whiteboard picture of the has loop method"/>